Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Methodology

 \subsection{Probing IP Addresses For Activity}

 Our approach observes active probing of the IPv4 address space.
-We require that many active IP addresses be probed, that it reports both positive and negative or non-replies, and that each address should be reprobed frequently enough so that we can detect diurnal changes in address response.
+Many active IP addresses are probed, reporting results as positive or non-replies.
+Addresses must be probed multiple times per day to show diurnal changes in responses.